markushelminen/battleboat/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## TODO

+- when landing a shot in the top row going through all the neighboring cells is not working correctly.
+At the moment for example the bot shoots 9 and then jumps to 0
+- I think the bot only places boats vertically
+- check when misfiring on the first shot that next shot is neighboring cell for the original landed shot